Do you need guidance and support to run an event in the Peak District National Park?

 If so, we’re happy to help!

 Running an event in the National Park can be more complex than in other areas, as it is a protected landscape.
 But it is also a fantastic setting, offering spectacular views, iconic wildlife, fascinating archaeology and beautiful moorland villages.
+So do please read our guidance page and ensure you have covered everything on the events check list.

 A well-planned event can provide adventure and enjoyment for those taking part and reduce the risk of damage to landscape and disruption to visitors, residents and businesses.